 These images are my favorite Rocky Mountain National Park photos from 2012.
 They may not be the most popular or the best selling but they are the ones that I would put at the top of my list for the year.
 Often, the reason for their selection has a lot to do with my experience at the time and the emotions I felt while viewing these scenes.
 I guess what surprises me is that after 9 years of photographing Rocky Mountain National Park, I continue to find new views and possibilities that have never been shot before.
 To me that is exciting and gives me hope for the future.

 Ocean of the Sky

 This morning I awoke to a dark and cloudy day.
-I almost decided to spend a quiet morning at home and then I noticed just how low the clouds were, so I jumped into my car and raced up Trail Ridge Road to Rainbow Curve, arriving just a few seconds before the sun came over the horizon.
+I almost decided to spend a quiet morning at home when I noticed just how low the clouds were.
+Realizing the possibility, I jumped into my car and raced up Trail Ridge Road to Rainbow Curve.
+I arrived just a few seconds before the sun came over the horizon.
 What a surprisingly beautiful start to the day.
 Photo © copyright by Erik Stensland.

 Glacier Creek Autumn

 It was the first morning of October.
 The air held a hint of crispness, mixed with the fragrance of fall leaves.
 The willow were dressed in their fine autumn coat, the waters of Glacier Creek gently meandering between them.
 High above, Hallett Peak stood tall while a dusting of snow covered nearby Otis Peak.
 Could anything be more perfect?
 Photo © copyright by Erik Stensland.

 Those who climb to the highest points of Rocky Mountain National Park enjoy a world seen by few others.
 Here the air is thin and the views are long.
 This is harsh, unforgiving terrain but the beauty to be found makes the risk worthwhile.
 In this image Mount Meeker and Longs Peak reach skyward as the sun sets in the west.
 Photo © copyright by Erik Stensland.